sclavijosuero/wick-a11y-altai/README.md

 npm install wick-a11y-altai
 ```

+You must supply your own API keys for the provider(s) you use (see [Configuration](#configuration)).

 ## Configuration

 ### Environment variables (API keys)

+> **You must bring your own API keys.** This plugin does not include or provide any keys.
+Obtain keys from each provider you use (Google AI, Groq, OpenAI, Fireworks AI) and set them as environment variables.
+Do not commit keys to version control.

 | Env var | Required for | Description |
 |---------|----------------|-------------|